Physical Cluster Replication Monitoring

 To the right of the Graph and Dashboard menus, a time interval selector allows you to filter the view for a predefined or custom time interval.
 Use the navigation buttons to move to the previous, next, or current time interval.
 When you select a time interval, the same interval is selected in the SQL Activity pages.
 However, if you select 10 or 30 minutes, the interval defaults to 1 hour in SQL Activity pages.

-Hovering your mouse cursor over the graph title will display a tooltip with a description and the metrics used to create the graph.
+Hovering your mouse pointer over the graph title will display a tooltip with a description and the metrics used to create the graph.

 Note: